 Chettinad Paruppu Urundai Kuzhambu | Spicy Stew with Lentil Balls

 Taste the perfect blend of tangy and spicy in this delicious Chettinad Style Paruppu Urundai Kuzhambu.
-Pairs perfect well with rice.
+Pairs perfectly well with rice.

 How to make Chettinad Paruppu Urundai Kuzhambu

-For the third day of BM, I have a beautiful Paruppu Urundai Kuzhambu from the Chettinad region.
-I am big fan of Chettinadu cuisine and absolutely love the spicy and flavorful ingredients that they use.
-Even though Chettinad cuisine comprises a lot of meat based dishes, there are quite a few recipes that we can adapt to vegetarian lifestyle.
+Even though Chettinad cuisine comprises a lot of meat-based dishes, there are quite a few recipes that we can adapt to a vegetarian lifestyle.

 This is an extensive recipe and definitely something to make on the weekends or days when we have some time in hand.
 The ingredients list is also pretty long, but they are quite common ingredients that would be available in our pantry.

 Prepping a little ahead to make this kuzhambu will help to make it quicker.
-Like for example, peel the small onions and keep it ready.
-Likewise peel the garlic and have it ready.
-I realized that these 2 processes is what took more time in the whole cooking process.
+For example, peel the small onions and keep them ready.
+Likewise, peel the garlic and have it ready.
+I realized that these 2 processes are what took more time in the whole cooking process.

 Paruppu Urundai kuzhambu with rice